Lhasa Shigatse Mt.Everest Namtso Tour

 Stay overnight in Shigatse

-Before we drive to Lhatse to have lunch, we will visit the famous Tashilunpo Monastery, the home of Panchen Lama.
+Before driving to Lhatse to have lunch, you will visit the famous Tashilunpo Monastery, the home of Panchen Lama.

 The great sunrise of Everest Peak is far out of your imagination.
 Enjoy the peaceful and wonderful morning you’ve never had.
 After that, we will go to the Rongbuk Monastery, which is the highest monastery in the world.
 Then we may trek to EBC from lodging area.
 You can have a good look at Mt.
 Everest from EBC and take clear photos of it.
 In the end, we will start to return to Shigatse.